martinwang2002/martinwang2002/README.md

 You can also call me Martin.
 (As you want or as you wish)

 ### 🌱 I’m currently learning
-* MPhil in Data Intensive Science
+* A secret for now~

 ### 🎓 I have learned
+* MPhil in Data Intensive Science at cam.
 * BSc Physics at UCL

 ### 💬 Ask me about